skip2435/skip2435/README.md

 My name is Benjamin Phillips and I have a Degree in Computer Science from Miami University of Ohio.

-Feel free to watch over or fork any of my code and I'm open to collaboration and ideas.
+Feel free to watch over or fork any of my code and I'm open to collaboration or ideas.

-**My web dev setup**
+### My web dev setup

 ![laravel (2)](https://github.com/skip2435/skip2435/assets/51299590/02933887-fd3c-4b42-907a-a64442a8ea35) **Most of my current web projects are done using the Laravel PHP Framework.**